 There’s times in your life you can’t move to the next level, until you sort the basics: food, shelter, safety, health.
 So if you’re currently going through any of the following, I advise you to focus on sorting out these basics so that you CAN then devote the focus, energy, time and head space to writing your book.

 Writing your first book – and getting it to publication standard -is a 10/10 goal that demands focus, discipline, and much more time and energy than you can really comprehend when you set out on the journey.

-Survival threats that need to be dealt with before you write your book:
+Survival threats that need to be dealt with before you start pitching your book:

 - Housing crisis

 - Health crisis

 - Trauma or any kind of personal security crisis

 What can you do instead?